minlaxz/py-laxz/README.md

 >>> help(pylaxz)
 ```

-+ printf is logger function and works well with python's data types
++ printf is logger function and works well with various python's data types
 + and also with numpy's data shapes.